- Heartburn Slideshow: Foods to Eat, Foods to Avoid

 An increase in the frequency of esophageal adenocarcinoma has been observed for at least 20 years, primarily in white males.
 One clue to the reason for this trend may be related to a decrease in the frequency of H. pylori infection of the stomach.
 In other words, people with Barrett's cancer, including cardia cancer, seem to have lower rates of H. pylori infection than others of the same age and sex in the same population.

 H. pylori is a type of bacteria that is a major cause of ulcers.
 It is a very common infection worldwide and causes no symptoms in the vast majority of affected people.
 However, some people with H. pylori develop peptic ulcer of the stomach and duodenum.
 These ulcers are treated by eliminating the bacteria, which in turn, prevents relapse of the ulcers.

 If H. pylori goes untreated, it causes progressive inflammation of the stomach (gastritis) which is associated with reduction in acid secretion and possibly less reflux of acid into the esophagus.
-In many areas of the world, however, this infection is decreasing in frequency, presumably because of better public health measures.
+In many areas of the world, this infection is decreasing in frequency, presumably because of better public health measures.
 Therefore, it is possible that the protective effect (such as decreased acid production) of chronic H. pylori infection has decreased.
 In other words, with less H. pylori gastritis, the stomach produces more acid and there is more acid to reflux into the esophagus.
 At the same time, we are more predisposed to reflux in our senior years.
-So, although this is not a settled issue, the decreasing frequency of H. pylori infection may be one reason for the increasing frequency of Barrett's-associated adenocarcinoma.
+Although this is not a settled issue, the decreasing frequency of H. pylori infection may be one reason for the increasing frequency of Barrett's-associated adenocarcinoma.